dotnet/docs-maui/docs/macos/includes/download-profiles.md

 ms.topic: include
 ---

-## Download provisioning profiles in Xcode
+## Download your provisioning profile in Xcode

 After creating a distribution provisioning profile in Apple's developer portal, Xcode can download it so that it's available for signing your app: